-Before starting work, everything from the trunk has to be removed, including carpet, spare wheel, and everything else you keep inside.
+Before starting work, everything from the trunk has to be removed, including the carpet, spare wheel, and everything else you keep inside.

-When cleaning, use a wet cloth to wipe all areas and remove oil places.
-Do not leave oily spots, because this can prevent glued surfaces from the right connection.
+When cleaning, use a wet cloth to wipe all areas and remove oil.
+Do not leave oily spots because this can prevent glued surfaces from the proper connection.

 Materials used, however, have to be placed only on the inner side of the hood.
-Even if matt will not touch the engine, it has to be heat resistant due to the high temperatures inside of the engine area.
+Even if matt will not touch the engine, it has to be heat resistant due to the high temperatures inside the engine area.